WCW to CDC: Retire Lab Survivors. #GiveThemBack to Taxpayers!

 25 May 2022 | #GiveThemBack, Blog

-White Coat Waste Project (WCW) has been leading the charge to end taxpayer-funded animal experiments in government labs and retire the survivors.
+White Coat Waste (WCW) has been leading the charge to end taxpayer-funded animal experiments in government labs and retire the survivors.
 We were deeply dismayed that most federal agencies did not allow taxpayers to adopt animals when their experiments came to an end, so WCW launched the first national campaign to make retirement a requirement.
 It’s a simple proposition: taxpayers bought the animals, so Uncle Sam should #GiveThemBack!

 Our campaign has been wildly successful.
 In 2018, we successfully pushed the white coats at the Department of Veterans Affairs (VA) to make lab animal retirement an option.
 In 2019, the National Institutes of Health followed suit.
 And in 2020, we convinced the Food and Drug Administration (FDA) to enact a lab animal retirement policy (after securing the first-ever retirement to a sanctuary for FDA primates).